M-A-Gharr/visualforce-ai-doc-generator-ts/docs/vfpages/aa1.md

 # Visualforce Page: aa1

+---

 <details>
 <summary>Overview</summary>

 ## Visualforce Page Overview: aa1

-This page demonstrates various Visualforce components, controllers,
+This page demonstrates various Visualforce components, controllers, extensions, and data bindings to test a documentation generator.

 ### Purpose of the Page
 To serve as a comprehensive test case for a Visualforce documentation parser.